tserrante/StopWatch/README.md

 A simple JavaScript stopwatch using OOP techniques

-The stopwatch is implemented as an object sw
+The stopwatch is implemented as an object

 To Do